alexandrebarbaruiva/konigame/README.md

 ## How to play

-Use the arrows to move foward, backward, left and right.
-Alternatively you may use the keywords W,A,S,D.
+Use the arrows to move forward, backward, left and right.
+Alternatively you may use the keywords W, A, S, D.
-If you want to remove any bridges, you can use the number's buttons (1-7).
+If you want to remove any bridges, you can use the buttons 1 through 7.

 ## Known bugs

-- [ ] You can walk throug the water. @tapumar
+- [ ] You can walk through the water.
+- [ ] You can walk through greyed bridges.

 ## Improvements to make